email tracker

 step 1b: find test ends tasks

-The API then pulls in and assigns my “Test ends” tasks to the Email record with the same Task List ID.
+The API then pulls in and assigns my “Test ends” tasks via Teamwork ID to the Email record with the same Task List ID.
 The due dates of these tasks are logged as the Approval Date.

 Fetch Tasks from Teamwork (same as Step A).